 The appearance of your facility influences people’s thoughts about your church.
 When it’s neat and tidy, people feel like you have your act together.
-If it’s a little sloppy or cluttered, people might view the church less positively.
+If it’s sloppy or cluttered, people view the church less positively.

 Here’s the challenge: This one can have as many opinions as zebras have stripes.
-The standard of neat and tidy differs from person to person.
+The standard of clean differs from person to person.

-You need to identify the person in your church that has perfectionist traits.
-Have that person do an inventory of your entire facility, inside and out.
+First, you need to identify the person in your church that has perfectionist traits, maybe a neat-freak.
+Have that person do an assessment, a complete inventory of your entire facility, inside and out.

-Do not put restrictions on their observations.
+CAUTION: Do not put restrictions on the things your assessor observes.
 Things like, “Don’t bother with the crumbling parking lot because we don’t have money to fix it.”
 That approach will shoot you in the foot.
 Everything is on the table.

 Certainly it can feel overwhelming if you feel like you need massive improvement in several areas.

 The key is simply to start somewhere.
 You can’t knock it all out in one shot.
-It will take time.
+It will take time, lots of it.

 Starting with the lowest hanging fruit possibly will help you get a win or two under your belt.
 One step at a time, and you’ll eventually be a well-oiled ministry expanding your reach and influence.